Just heaven.

 and

 "Movement is gravity driven.
-Movement is a delicate balance yielding to gravity or being able to overcome it."
+Movement is a delicate balance yielding to gravity or being able to overcome it."and

 "The interplay between force reduction, force production, and proprioception will produce the highest quality of movement."